Roberto Soldado: Tottenham Hotspur

 Valencia agreed a deal with Tottenham Hotspur for the transfer of Soldado on 1 August 2013, for a fee of £26 million, which would break the English club's previous record of £17 million paid for Paulinho earlier in the summer; the transfer was completed four days later after a successful medical.
 On his Premier League debut on 18 August, he scored through a penalty in a 1–0 win against Crystal Palace at Selhurst Park.
 Four days later, he netted a brace in a 5–0 victory at Dinamo Tbilisi in the playoff round of the Europa League.

 On 20 October 2013, Soldado scored his first Premier League goal from open play, in a 2–0 victory against Aston Villa at Villa Park.
-Two months later he netted his first hat-trick for Tottenham, against Anzhi Makhachkala in the Europa League group stage (4–1).
+Two months later, he netted his first hat-trick for the Spurs, against Anzhi Makhachkala in the Europa League group stage (4–1).

 Soldado scored the only goal against relegation-threatened Cardiff City on 2 March 2014, his first in nine games.
-He netted just six times in his debut season with the Spurs, only two of which came from open play, and was included in The Telegraph website's list of the "10 worst buys of the Premier League season".
+He netted just six times in the league in his debut season, only two of which came from open play, and was included in The Daily Telegraph website's list of the "10 worst buys of the Premier League season".

 On 18 October 2014, making his first league start of the campaign, Soldado set up Christian Eriksen's goal during the match against Manchester City, also having a penalty saved by Joe Hart in an eventual 4–1 away loss.
 His first goal came on 30 November, the decisive in a 2–1 home defeat of Everton.